nullikacademy/custom-lobechat/contributing/Basic/Add-New-Authentication-Providers.md

   }
 ```

-Now, you can use Okta as your provider to implement the authentication feature in LobeChat.
+Now, you can use Okta as your provider to implement the authentication feature in OpenGPT.